Romans Chapter Fourteen

 World Bible Challenge

-In our study of Romans chapter fourteen, we will look at the meaning of the term and what Paul taught about them.
+In our study of Romans chapter fourteen, we will look at the meaning of the term super saints and what Paul taught about them.
 The term is commonly used to describe someone that sees themselves as better than their brothers & sisters in the faith.
 They usually base this perception on their observance of certain traditions or biblical laws.

 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.